 Jeffrey G. Wang

 Li, Marvin*, Jason Wang*, Jeffrey G. Wang*, and Seth Neel.
 “MoPe: Model Perturbation-based Privacy Attacks on Language Models.”
 Empirical Methods for Natural Language Processing (2023).
-[Link]
+Also featured at NeurIPS SoLaR Workshop.
+[Paper Link]

 Chakraborty, Abhijit*, Jeffrey G. Wang*, and Ferhat Ay. “dcHiC detects differential compartments across multiple Hi-C datasets.”
 Nature Communications (2022).
-[Link]
+Also featured as an oral presentation in Regulatory and Systems Genomics Track of ISMB and poster in RECOMB.
+[Paper Link] [Open-Source Library]

 A Sketch of my Research Philosophy